open-hims/rustcare-engine/docs/REFACTORING_OPPORTUNITIES.md

 - ✅ **Phase 3 Started**: RequestValidation trait implemented (`validation.rs`)
 - ✅ **Phase 3 Started**: Centralized AuditService created (`services/audit.rs`)
 - ✅ **Phase 3 Adoption**: Notifications handler migrated to use RequestValidation and AuditService
+- ✅ **Phase 3 Adoption**: Healthcare handler migrated to use RequestValidation and AuditService
+- ✅ **Phase 3 Adoption**: Pharmacy handler migrated to use RequestValidation and AuditService
+- ✅ **Phase 3 Adoption**: Organizations handler migrated to use RequestValidation and AuditService

 Notes:
 - Database-related build errors seen in CI are due to environment (DB unavailable); code changes lint clean.